lpabon/origin/docs/vagrant-libvirt.md

 ## Memory requirement
 Note that each virtual machine defaults to using 3G of RAM.
-The default setup is for one master and one minion, therefore using default the setup will consume 6G of RAM.
+The default setup is for one master and three minions, therefore using default the setup will consume 12G of RAM.

 On a system with 32G of RAM, I have setup a cluster with one master and 8 minions.